-Data can be clocked in from the input pin (SI) into either buffer 1 or buffer 2.
-To load data into the standard DataFlash buffer (264-bytes), a 1-byte opcode, 84H for buffer 1 or 87H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 15 don't care bits and nine buffer address bits (BFA8 - BFA0).
-The nine buffer address bits specify the first byte in the buffer to be written.
-To load data into the binary buffers (256-bytes each), a 1-byte opcode 84H for buffer 1 or 87H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 16 don't care bits and eight buffer address bits (BFA7 - BFA0).
-The eight buffer address bits specify the first byte in the buffer to be written.
+Data can be clocked in from the input pin (SI) into the buffer.
+To load data into the DataFlash standard buffer (264 bytes), a 1-byte opcode, 84H, must be clocked into the device followed by three address bytes comprised of 15 don't care bits and 9 buffer address bits (BFA8 - BFA0).
+The 9 buffer address bits specify the first byte in the buffer to be written.
+To load data into the binary buffers (256 bytes each), a 1-byte opcode, 84H, must be clocked into the device followed by three address bytes comprised of 16 don't care bits and 8 buffer address bits (BFA7 - BFA0).
+The 8 buffer address bits specify the first byte in the buffer to be written.
 After the last address byte has been clocked into the device, data can then be clocked in on subsequent clock cycles.
 If the end of the data buffer is reached, the device will wrap around back to the beginning of the buffer.
 Data will continue to be loaded into the buffer until a low-to-high transition is detected on the $\overline{\text{CS}}$ pin.